kameroongod/Blog-Application/README.md

 # Blog-Application
-Testing my Nodes.JS, Express.JS, EJS, CSS, HTML skills with a blog application that let you create posts, view your posts, edit and delete them.
+Testing my Nodes.JS, Javascript, Express.JS, EJS, CSS, HTML skills with a blog application that let you create posts, view your posts, edit and delete them.